 Dress Fashionably in Office

-Edited by Karan Khanna, Eng, Lynn, Anonymous and 2 others
+Edited by Karan Khanna, Eng, Lynn, Shelley and 1 other

 Trying to strike a balance between trendy and office-appropriate is something we all strive for when deciding what to wear to work.
 Sometimes you're just stuck in a boring style rut and you can't seem to get out of it, or perhaps you're new on the job and you have yet to perfect the ultimate office wardrobe.
 If you're tired of trying on endless piles of clothes every day before deciding on something that's just average, check out the tips below that can help you step up your style game every day of the week.

 How to Dress Better at Work